ryancolorcafe/ryandevelops/_blog_posts/2018-10-07-create-your-own-jekyll-theme-gem.md

 That's all there is to it.

 And since this may be the first of many gem versions you publish, I'd recommend creating a `CHANGELOG.md` file to highlight what has changed with each release.
-Take a look at [this site](https://keepachangelog.com) for more info on chagelogs.
+Take a look at [this site](https://keepachangelog.com) for more info on changelogs.

 ## Wohoo!🍾